jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 The **CPU Utilization** streaming telemetry data that was configured earlier is now visible in the pre-configured chart as seen below

+This shows this telemetry data that was configured earlier in this lab using Grafana for visualization of the data.

 ![](./imgs/grafana-secure.png)